Combination Women's Football Leagues

 The Combination Leagues were classified below the two levels of the FA Women's Premier League (founded in 1991).
 Promotion-winning teams entered league level 2, into either the FA Women's Premier League Northern Division or the Southern Division.

 The four Combination Leagues were an expansion of the women's football pyramid, being placed above the ten Regional Leagues established in 1990 which exist today in similar form.

 After the creation of the FA WSL in 2011, the other divisions were placed one level lower, and so the Combination Leagues sat at level 4 from the season 2010–11 until 2013–14.

 The Combination Leagues were abolished and renamed from the 2014–15 season onwards.
 Keeping the same format and staying at league level 4, the four divisions were incorporated into the FA Women's Premier League as the WPL Division One regions.
-From 2018–19, the WPL was renamed; these four divisions are currently named the Women's National League Division One.
+From 2018 to 2019, the WPL was renamed; these four divisions are currently named the Women's National League Division One.